Award Winning Design

 - Lightweight, easy-to-handle & set up

 - Separates into 2 pieces for easy carrying

-- Folds in half, carries like a suitcase
+- Folds and carries like a suitcase

 - Closure strap locks ramp panels together

-- Durable welded fabrication
+- Durable welded construction

 - Full platform provides excellent stability